Small Scale Agriculture

 Pemba has good farmland, but yields are severely limited by the 6-month dry season.
 With abundant groundwater, recharged during the rains, Pemba is an ideal place for irrigated agriculture.
 But as domestic water networks develop, groundwater demand is growing fast, so it's essential to use water-efficient drip methods for irrigation.
 Most farmers cannot afford to invest in irrigation, and we receive many requests from all over the island for help.

 We design systems, provide the materials and advice, and the farmers contribute the labour for well-digging, land clearing and system building.
 Most systems use a conventional petrol-powered or electric water pump.
 We would like to install pumps that use renewable energy, like an innovative low-tech wind pump designed by EMAS, a Bolivian rural-technology organisation.
-We fabricated one locally and tried it out on one farm.
-So far though we have not been able to find anything that's as cheap and reliable as petrol pumps.
-In 2023 we plan to try a new solar-powered design from Kenya.
+We fabricated one locally and tried it out on one farm, but it was expensive compared to a petrol pump.
+Now we are trying a new solar-electric pump made in India.

 Some of our systems use our own design of drip emitters: they're effective, easy to clean and cost much less than commercially available designs.